What Is Breccia, How Does It Form, and What Is Its Composition?

 What is Breccia?

 Breccia is a term most often used for clastic sedimentary rocks that are composed of large angular fragments (over two millimeters in diameter).
-The spaces between the large angular fragments can be filled with a matrix of smaller particles or a mineral cement that binds the rock together.
+The spaces between the large angular fragments are filled with a matrix of smaller particles and a mineral cement that binds the rock together.

 How Does Breccia Form?

 Breccia forms where broken, angular fragments of rock or mineral debris accumulate.
 One of the most common locations for breccia formation is at the base of an outcrop where mechanical weathering debris accumulates.
 Another is in stream deposits a short distance from the outcrop or on an alluvial fan.

 Some breccias form from debris flow deposits.
 The angular particle shape reveals that they have not been transported very far (transport wears the sharp points and edges of angular particles into rounded shapes).
 After deposition, the fragments are bound together by a mineral cement or by a matrix of smaller particles that fills the spaces between the fragments.

 In arid and semiarid areas, the precipitation of mineral cements in shallow sediments or soils can result in the formation of extensive rock units known as "caliche."
 These materials often have the appearance of breccia and fit the definition.

 How Does Breccia Differ From Conglomerate?

 Breccia and conglomerate are very similar rocks.
 They are both clastic sedimentary rocks composed of particles larger than two millimeters in diameter.
 The difference is in the shape of the large particles.
 In breccia the large particles are angular in shape, but in conglomerate the particles are rounded.